yatesconsulting/gamCreate4Chromebooks/README.md

 codes.xlsx file requirements

+- copy from codesExample.xlsx for first use, or create from scratch
 - Sheets, just one please, named whatever you like
 - Rows, 2-29 are processed, search code for "range(2" if you need to change
 - A: School(required) (initials, any starting with EX are ignored)